benbrown/workshop/code/01.setup/readme.md

 Step 7: Send a simple response to the incoming event.

-The code below uses the TurnContext's [sendActivity()](https://docs.microsoft.com/en-us/javascript/api/botbuilder-core/turncontext?view=botbuilder-ts-latest#sendactivity) method, to send a reply to the incoming event.
+The code below uses the TurnContext's [sendActivity()](https://docs.microsoft.com/en-us/javascript/api/botbuilder-core/turncontext?view=botbuilder-ts-latest#sendactivity) method to send a reply to the incoming event.
+This example demonstrates sending a simple text response back - `sendActivity()` can also be provided with a full [Activity object](https://docs.microsoft.com/en-us/javascript/api/botframework-schema/activity?view=botbuilder-ts-latest) with additional fields, including attachments, suggested responses, and other metadata.
+You'll see those in action later.

 ```javascript
 server.post('/api/messages', (req, res) => {